Diminishing returns: History

-Example
+Examples

 A common example of diminishing returns is choosing to hire more people on a factory floor to alter current manufacturing and production capabilities.
 Given that the capital on the floor (e.g. manufacturing machines, pre-existing technology, warehouses) is held constant, increasing from one employee to two employees is, theoretically, going to more than double production possibilities and this is called increasing returns.

 If 50 people are employed, at some point, increasing the number of employees by two percent (from 50 to 51 employees) would increase output by two percent and this is called constant returns.

 Further along the production curve at, for example 100 employees, floor space is likely getting crowded, there are too many people operating the machines and in the building, and workers are getting in each other's way.
-Increasing the number of employees by two percent (from 100 to 102 employees) would increase output by less than two percent and this is called "diminishing returns."
+Increasing the number of employees by two percent (from 100 to 102 employees) would increase output by less than two percent and this is called "diminishing returns".

-After achieving the point of maximum output, employing additional workers, this will give negative returns.
+At some (maybe much later) point (perhaps with 200 employees), each additional employee will actually decrease production.
+This is called "negative returns".

 Through each of these examples, the floor space and capital of the factor remained constant, i.e., these inputs were held constant.
 By only increasing the number of people, eventually the productivity and efficiency of the process moved from increasing returns to diminishing returns.

 To understand this concept thoroughly, acknowledge the importance of marginal output or marginal returns.
 Returns eventually diminish because economists measure productivity with regard to additional units (marginal).
 Additional inputs significantly impact efficiency or returns more in the initial stages.
 The point in the process before returns begin to diminish is considered the optimal level.
 Being able to recognize this point is beneficial, as other variables in the production function can be altered rather than continually increasing labor.

-Further, examine something such as the Human Development Index, which would presumably continue to rise so long as GDP per capita (in Purchasing Power Parity terms) was increasing.
+Further, examine something such as the Human Development Index, which would presumably continue to rise so long as GDP per capita (in purchasing power parity terms) was increasing.
 This would be a rational assumption because GDP per capita is a function of HDI.
 Even GDP per capita will reach a point where it has a diminishing rate of return on HDI.
 Just think, in a low income family, an average increase of income will likely make a huge impact on the wellbeing of the family.
 Parents could provide abundantly more food and healthcare essentials for their family.
 That is a significantly increasing rate of return.
 But, if you gave the same increase to a wealthy family, the impact it would have on their life would be minor.
 Therefore, the rate of return provided by that average increase in income is diminishing.